-As an inevitable result, white males are now substantially underrepresented — by HUD’s own reckoning — in all major job categories, when compared to the civilian labor force.
-But in no category or subcategory is the underrepresentation of white men remedied by HUD or even classified as a “manifest imbalance” or “conspicuous absence.”
-In fact, HUD’s AEP specifically states that the identification of underrepresentation “exclud[es] white males.”
+As an inevitable result, white males were substantially underrepresented — by HUD’s own reckoning — in all major job categories, when compared to the civilian labor force.
+But in no category or subcategory was the underrepresentation of white men remedied by HUD or even classified as a “manifest imbalance” or “conspicuous absence.”
+In fact, HUD’s AEP specifically stated that the identification of underrepresentation “exclud[es] white males.”

 Michael Rosman noted that “CIR’s lawsuit does not challenge the underrepresentation of white males nor the overrepresentation of any other group.
 It challenges only the way in which HUD makes its employment decisions.”
 “It wouldn’t matter what the racial and gender percentages were in HUD’s workforce,” Rosman explained, “if the Department’s personnel decisions were free of discrimination.
 Unfortunately, just the opposite is true.
 Discriminatory preferences are the norm at HUD.
 Merit-based hiring — which the federal civil service laws require — has taken a back seat to racial and gender proportionality.”